visit austria, visit austria, banner

 • Bangkok ekkamai street food district w restaurant Thailand travel

-Ekkamai in Bangkok: Cozy and exclusive
+Ekkamai in Bangkok: A cozy and exclusive neighborhood

 However, there is an easy little test: if you can hear bird whistles, you are probably in Ekkamai.
 Because here there are still villas with gardens all around, while Thong Lo is more densely built up and more young and hip.
+Ekkamai is also sometimes spelled Ekamai, but it is the same neighborhood.

 Ekkamai's main street is Soi 63 and is also called Ekkamai Road.